maybiswas/Car-Depreciation-Model/README.md

 # Car-Depreciation-Model
-To develop a model to predict the depreciation of any new or used car given the parameters available.
+Python Code to develop a model to predict the depreciation of any new or used car given the parameters available.